 - Image names and alt tags

-Look for sections that you can add content to further help your readers.
+Look for sections where you can add content to help your readers further.
 Or clarify a process by adding more detailed steps instead of a simple list.
-You can even add a video that shows a step by step tutorial.
+You can even add a video that shows a step-by-step tutorial.

 When Updating Publishing Dates Don’t Forget These Things

 Even if you add more words to the articles, additional images, or media, you will still have those who won’t read the post.
 For those who want to continue to get your most important points visible.

 Some things you can do for the scanners and skimmers: